 The School of Occupational Therapy at Husson University is an entry-level Master's (MS) program and offers multiple entry options for students wanting to become an occupational therapist.
 Students entering directly from high school apply to the five year BS/MS program while those who already have an undergraduate degree apply to the three year MS-only.

 Students currently enrolled in another major at Husson University can apply to transfer into the program within the first two years of general undergraduate study.
 Undergraduate students from another institution may also apply to transfer into Husson University during the pre-professional phase.
-All undergraduate transfer students must meet the same criteria for grades and GPA as students who are enrolled from the first year and will be expected to fulfill the requirements for the BS in Healthcare Administration and Public Health.
-All undergraduate transfer students, from Husson University and from other schools, must also fulfill the shadowing recommendation described for first year applicants prior to being admitted to the Occupational Therapy track.
-Finally, undergraduate transfer students are also required to complete an essay provided by the School of Occupational Therapy.
+Undergraduate transfer students must meet the same criteria for grades and GPA as students who are enrolled from the first year.
+If they wish to receive a bachelor's degree, they will need to fulfill the requirements for either the BS in Healthcare Administration and Public Health or the BS in Psychology.
+If they choose to not receive a bachelor's degree, they would only need to fulfill the requirements for the MS only.
+It is recommended that undergraduate transfer students fulfill the shadowing recommendation described for first year applicants prior to being admitted to the Occupational Therapy track.
 Applicants may be admitted to the Healthcare Administration and Public Health major prior to completing these requirements and then apply to transfer into the Occupational Therapy track once these requirements are completed.
-The number of seats available for transfer students varies from year to year and is competitive.
+The number of seats available for transfer students varies from year to year.
 Please be aware that meeting minimum requirements for application does not guarantee transfer acceptance.

 Applicants who have completed a 4-year undergraduate degree in another major from Husson University or from another institution who would like an entry-level degree in occupational therapy are eligible to apply for the MS-only program.
 Please see the following section of the catalog for information specific to the MS-only graduate program in Occupational Therapy.